Havas Boondoggle Amsterdam recruits via Airbnb

 Why it works.
 A simple trade with a strong story

 The exchange is easy to understand and hard to ignore.
 A real booking.
 A real stay.
 A real internship.
 The “couch” becomes the headline, but the point is selection.
-It attracts candidates who are proactive enough to find the listing, and curious enough to commit to the format.
+Because the mechanic requires a candidate to commit in the real world, it filters for people who can decide, show up, and do the work.

 A few fast answers before you act